m-peckus/python_server/README.md

 By completing this project, you’ll understand:
 The flow of authentication and authorization in REST APIs.
 Secure credential management using JWT and API keys.
-Structuring modular, production-style FastAPI projects.
+How to structure modular, production-style FastAPI projects.
 How real payment APIs handle transactions, webhooks, and user roles.

 **Future Improvements**

 Add support for tokenized payment methods.
 Implement transaction reconciliation and refunds.
-Integrate rate limiting and request logging.
+Integrate rate limiting and request logging for API security and monitoring purposes.
 Extend webhook event types for more realistic simulation.

 **Project Summary**